Crime in Haiti: Kidnapping, robbery

 Since May 2014, there have been incidents involving travelers arriving in Port-au-Prince who are attacked and robbed after driving away from the airport.
-The US Embassy is aware of cases involving 64 U.S. citizens, resulting in three fatalities and several injuries.
-All cases have involved armed robbers by thieves on motorcycles pulling alongside vehicles in congested traffic.
-U.S. citizens of Haitian descent have accounted for almost all of the victims.
+The US Embassy is aware of cases involving 64 US citizens, resulting in three fatalities and several injuries.
+All cases have involved armed robbery by thieves on motorcycles pulling alongside vehicles in congested traffic.
+Almost all the victims have been US citizens of Haitian descent.
 Police authorities believe criminals may target travelers arriving on flights from the United States based on advance information gained from local contacts.

-In October 2021, seventeen people associated with an American aid group, including 5 children, were kidnapped by a gang while visiting an orphanage in Port-au-Prince.
+In October 2021, seventeen people associated with an American aid group, including five children, were kidnapped by a gang while visiting an orphanage in Port-au-Prince.
 The kidnappers demanded $17 million for their release.

-On November 7th 2022 the U.S. Department of Justice unsealed criminal charges against several prominent Haitian gang leaders involved in kidnapping US citizens.
-Among the charges were indictments charging three gang leaders accused for involvement in the armed kidnapping of 16 U.S. citizens in Haiti in the fall of 2021.
-Simultaneous with the unsealing the U.S. Department of State announced rewards of $3 million USD for information leading to the capture of the three gang leaders.
+On November 7, 2022, the U.S. Department of Justice unsealed criminal charges against several prominent Haitian gang leaders involved in kidnapping US citizens.
+The indictments included charges accusing three gang leaders of involvement in the armed kidnapping of 16 US citizens in Haiti in the Fall of 2021.
+Simultaneous with the unsealing the US State Department announced rewards of $3 million for information leading to the capture of the three gang leaders.

 By location

 Port-au-Prince

 A 2012 independent study found that the murder rate in the capital Port-au-Prince was 60.9 murders per 100,000 residents in February 2012.
 In the 22 months after the end of the President Aristide era in 2004, the murder rate for Port-au-Prince reached a high of 219 murders per 100,000 residents per year.

 High-crime zones in the Port-au-Prince area include Croix-des-Bouquets, Cité Soleil, Carrefour, Bel Air, Martissant, the port road (Boulevard La Saline), urban route Nationale #1, the airport road (Boulevard Toussaint Louverture) and its adjoining connectors to the New ("American") Road via Route Nationale #1.
 This latter area in particular has been the scene of numerous robberies, carjackings, and murders.

 In the Bel Air neighbourhood of Port-au-Prince, the murder rate reached 50 murders per 100,000 residents at the end of 2011, up from 19 murders per 100,000 residents in 2010.

-On 17 October 2021, high-profile kidnapping targeted a group of 17 missionaries, including five children and seven women.
+On 17 October 2021, a high-profile kidnapping targeted a group of 17 missionaries, including five children and seven women.
 The Ohio-based organization Christian Aid Ministries stated that the group was on its way home from helping to build an orphanage when they were stopped and kidnapped at gunpoint.
 Authorities believed that the "400 Mawozo" gang abducted the group, including 16 Americans and one Canadian.